ray-project/ray/doc/source/ray-core/user-spawn-processes.rst

 To avoid leaking user-spawned processes, Ray provides a flag to kill all user-spawned processes when a worker that starts it exits.
 This feature prevents GPU memory leaks from child processes (e.g., torch).

-On Linux if the environment variable ``RAY_kill_child_processes_on_worker_exit_with_raylet_subreaper`` is set to ``true``, Ray kills a user-spawned process when the parent Ray worker process exits, for example when actor is killed.
+On Linux if the environment variable ``RAY_kill_child_processes_on_worker_exit_with_raylet_subreaper`` is set to ``true`` (default ``false``), Ray kills a user-spawned process when the parent Ray worker process exits, for example when actor is killed.
 This is recursive, that the grandchildren processes from a user-spawn process are killed as well.

-On other platforms, the lifetime of a user-spawned process is not controlled by Ray.
+On non-Linux platforms, user-spawned process is not controlled by Ray.
 The user is responsible for managing the lifetime of the child processes.
 If the parent Ray worker process dies, the child processes will continue to run.

 .. contents::
   :local: